Dear Moms (and mommas-to-be),

 Your body doesn’t produce a particular fatty acid called ‘docosahexaenoic acid’ (also known as ‘DHA’) so it must be consumed through diet or DHA supplements.

-Your baby’s brain is developed most from the age 0–6.
+Your baby’s brain is developed mostly from the age of 0–6.
 During this time, DHA is used to develop his/her eyes, brain, and immune system.

 Without enough DHA, studies have shown it can lead to poor infant and child visual and neural development.
 This is why it’s so important to get the best DHA supplement for pregnancy.

 We’ve rounded up the highest quality prenatal DHA supplements for you.
 You can discover right here which prenatal omega 3 supplements are best and which ones to avoid.

 Rest easy, knowing you have the safest, top-notch product to give you and your baby the best start in life.

 Multivitamin that contains 12 traceable ingredients including omega-3 DHA sourced from algae.